 Blogs recognised

-In the process, I have been fortunate to have my blog cited by other blogs, in news stories, as an academic reference, as a study aid or just a journal that many have visited have visited over the years, leaving comments or just leaving tracks.
+In the process, I have been fortunate to have my blog cited by other blogs, in news stories, as an academic reference, as a study aid or just a journal that many have visited over the years, leaving comments or just leaving tracks.

-Neoclassical architecture on Wikipedia
+Neoclassical Architecture on Wikipedia

 One dreary day, a friend suggested we go to view an exhibition when I was in Berlin, it had to do with how Adolf Hitler planned to change Berlin into a world capital city.
-It was quite fascinating that I wrote a blog Welthauptstadt Germania - Hilter's vision of a new Berlin {Old location} which included a link to a slideshow of pictures I took at the exhibition, this lead to a citation on Wikipedia on Neoclassical architecture.
+It was quite fascinating that I wrote a blog Welthauptstadt Germania - Hilter's vision of a new Berlin {Old location} which included a link to a slideshow of pictures I took at the exhibition, this led to a citation on Wikipedia on Neoclassical architecture.

 Learning about Africa